stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 exams, as well as a table of exams listing the exam's topic, as well as the term and year when the exam was held.
-In addition, we define two link tables for the many-to-many relations between problems and exams, as well as problems and students who solved them.
+In addition, we define two link tables for the many-to-many relations between problems and exams, as well as for problems and students who solved them.

 ### Creating Tables